oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 access token.

-Additionally, implicit clients can be subject to a further kind of attacks.
+Additionally, implicit clients can be subject to a further kind of attack.
 It utilizes the fact that user agents re-attach fragments to the destination URL of a redirect if the location header does not contain a fragment (see [@!RFC7231], Section 9.5).
 The attack described here combines this behavior with the client as an open